ubirch/ubirch-client-go/README.md

 2. Create the value *ToBeSigned* by encoding the `Sig_structure` to a byte string, using the CBOR-encoding described in [Section 14](https://cose-wg.github.io/cose-spec/#rfc.section.14).

-3. Create the SHA256 hash of the CBOR-encoded Sig_structure.
+3. Create the SHA256 hash of the CBOR encoded Sig_structure.

 4. Send hash to COSE service.